Written-off vehicles are classed as either a statutory write-off or a repairable write-off.

 - a vehicle wrecked or wholly or partly disassembled or a part of a vehicle bearing a vehicle identification plate or vehicle identification number

-Regardless of whether you are a private owner, an insurer or a business associated with the motor trade, you must supply the following:
+Regardless of whether you're a private owner, an insurer or a business associated with the motor trade, you must supply the:

 - vehicle identification number (VIN)

-- the registration number of the vehicle if available
+- registration number of the vehicle if available

-- the engine number, vehicle make and body type of the vehicle
+- engine number, vehicle make and body type of the vehicle

-- the date the decision was made to write the vehicle off
+- date the decision was made to write the vehicle off

 - whether the vehicle is a statutory or repairable write-off

-- the name and address of the person notifying the written-off vehicle
+- name and address of the person notifying the written off vehicle

-- the location and severity of damage caused to the vehicle.
+- location and severity of damage caused to the vehicle.